benchan911/tp/docs/UserGuide.md

     |___________|____________________________________________________________________________________|

-#### 4.1.7 Sort all existing student lists from the student list collection by name
+#### 4.1.7 Sort all names within the existing student lists from the student list collection
-Sort all existing student lists from the student list collection by name.
-Regardless whether the lists are in order, this command will force all existing lists to be sorted by their name.
+Sort all names within the existing student lists.
+Regardless whether the names within the list are in order, this command will force all existing lists to be sorted by their list name within the student list collection.

 Command: